umbraco/UmbracoDocs/Getting-Started/Code/Subscribing-To-Events/index.md

 ![Messages in Log](images/log-messages.png)

 ### Before and after
 As you can see our custom code has been executed when we published a piece of content.
-Actually it executed after the item was published because we used the `Published` event.
+It executed after the item was published because we used the `Published` event.
 If you want to run code before publishing, use `Publishing`.
 The same goes for most other events so `Saving` : `Saved`, `Copying` : `Copied` and so forth.

 ### More information
 - [Events Reference](../../../Reference/Events/)